Student-Developers-Korea/EntRating/README.md

 Jqurey 필요 Zero
 Pure JavaScript
 Made by avocad5
-helped by sorulove and mymsj
+helped by sorulove and mymsj1222 and rav23